goooooouwa/blog2kindle/README.md

 ### 1. Generate RSS feeds and publish as public URLs

-You can use [blog_crawler](https://github.com/goooooouwa/blog_crawler) to crawl any website and generate RSS feeds from them.
+You can use [Blog Crawler](https://github.com/goooooouwa/blog_crawler) to crawl any website and generate RSS feeds from them.
 See how it works [here](https://github.com/goooooouwa/blog_crawler/blob/master/README.md).

 ### 2. Publish the generated RSS feeds online (as news2kindle requires a list of URLs to retrieve content from RSS feeds)